 Offer Student Internships / Final Year Projects

-For more information about offering internships, visit https://scss.tcd.ie/internships/ and https://www.scss.tcd.ie/undergraduate/msiss/projects/ or contact us or the School of Computer Science and Statistics.
+For more information about offering internships, visit https://scss.tcd.ie/internships/ and https://www.scss.tcd.ie/undergraduate/msiss/projects/, look at the brochure, or contact us or the School of Computer Science and Statistics.

 Give a Guest Lecture

 We are teaching the e-Business II and the Machine Learning modules at the School of Computer Science and Statistics.
 Each semester, we invite an industry partner to give a guest lecture in one of the two modules.
 Industry partners who have presented their products and technologies include IBM, PayPal, Stripe, and Zalando.
 If you are working in a field relating to e-business or machine learning and would like to give a guest lecture, please contact us.
 Please keep in mind that the primary goal of the guest lecture should be to provide students with real-world insights into some exciting new technologies at your company.
 Of course, you are also welcome to present your company and promote, for instance, open positions.
 Since the students are mostly computer science students, we would prefer a speaker with a strong technical background and a presentation that covers one aspect rather in depths rather than many aspects briefly.